A1.31: Our house

 Instruction: Choose the correct solution

-(Yesterday ____ cleaned the living room and the hallway.)
+(Yesterday ___ cleaned the kitchen and the bathroom.)

-Exercise 8: Marco and Laura's New House
+Exercise 8: Marco's New House

 Instruction: